-We take great pride in teaching SEAL (Social Emotional Aspects of Learning) in all aspects of our curriculum and a different theme (e.g. new beginnings, changes etc.) is discussed on a weekly whole-school assembly with the children and then followed up by various activities in the curriculum.
+We take great pride in teaching PSHE in all aspects of our curriculum and a different theme (e.g. new beginnings, changes etc.) is discussed weekly in whole-school assemblies with the children and then followed up by various activities in the curriculum.

-Not only do workshops take place during the year (e.g. during Anti-Bullying week) but these main messages are constantly delivered in the classroom.
+Not only do workshops take place during the year (e.g. during Anti-Bullying week) but these main messages are constantly reinforced in the classroom.

 PSHE contributes to the Literacy standards in terms of reading, writing expressively and speaking and listening, which is a large part of the subject.
 It is incorporated in terms of group discussions, debate, majorly philosophy for children.